 So you want to begin couples therapy...

-Many people begin couples therapy with the private (or not-so-private) hope that the therapist will referee their debates and decide who is right and wrong.
+Many people begin couples therapy with the private (or not-so-private) hope that the therapist will referee their debates and declare one person to be right, and the other, patently wrong.

-Some staunchly believe that their partner is the one who needs to change, implying they have no role in their conflict.
+Some firmly believe that their partner is the only one who needs to change or be introspective, implying they have no role in the dynamic.

-Realistically, neither of these sentiments serves the pursuit of love and deep connection.
+While straightforward and uncomplicated, none of these sentiments serve the pursuit of love and deep connection.

-With remarkable consistency, if you ask a couple how often they spend time together or what their major differences or disagreements are, you will get two different answers.
+With remarkable consistency, if you ask a couple about their experience of the relationship, you will get two different answers.

 Is it because one is definitively right and the other wrong?
 NO.

-But rather, these unique perspectives offer a valid window into what each person feels beyond what is being said.
+But rather, each perspective offers a valid window into what each person feels beyond what is being said.